zero-to-mastery/resources/Programming_Books.md

 - Several programming books by Al Sweigart can be read online for free.
 Most are for python.
 [Invent with Python](https://inventwithpython.com/)

+- [Database of Free Tech Books](https://www.freetechbooks.com/): Collection of books that are free to download digitally.
+Includes textbooks, notes and research papers.

 ## React

 - [The Road to learn React](https://leanpub.com/the-road-to-learn-react): a free ebook by Robin Wieruch where you build a Hacker News clone